tkshill/Quarto/README.md

 # Project Goals

 The plan is to create both a single player and multiplayer [Progressive Web App](https://www.howtogeek.com/342121/what-are-progressive-web-apps/) representation of the game.
 The front elm will be primarily designed using the [Elm](https://elm-lang.org) programming language, with the backend handled using Google [Firebase](https://firebase.google.com).
 All the code will be freely available for use and reuse where possible.

+This will likely be a long running project, with many software themes explored.
+Some of the concepts we hope to cover are:
+- Functional Programming techniques
+- Domain driven design and advanced domain modelling
+- Progressive Web Apps
+- 3D graphics and design
+- Animations in the browser
+- Machine learning
+- API design
+- Working with Google Firebase

+If any of that sounds interesting, don't hesistate to take a look at one of our [issues](https://github.com/tkshill/Quarto/issues) and dive in.

 For more details on Project Goals, please check out the Quarto [Github Project](https://github.com/tkshill/Quarto/projects/2) where tasks, thoughts, bugs, and features are tracked.